-Today to the questions of development of sports and physical training in each civilized country, a lot of attention are paid.
+Today a lot of attention in each civilized country is paid to the questions of sports development and physical training.

-Problem that mainly sport and physical training is considered, as a part of the education system and popularisation of amateur sport.
-But in each country, sooner or later, professional sportsmen grow who are ready to glorify and to support their homeland, but receive not enough support from state sports committees, as they no longer fit to education system framework and mostly they have to leave to industry of sports business, to leave country and to support a private club or sports promoters organisations interested states.
+The problem is that mainly sport and physical culture is considered, as a part of the education system and popularisation of amateur sport.
+But in each country, sooner or later, professional sportsmen grow, who are ready to glorify and to support their homeland, but they don’t receive enough support from state sports committees, as they no longer fit to education system framework and mostly they have to leave to industry of sports business, to leave country and to be capped for a private club or sports promoting organisations, interested states.

-Question arises: why so takes place? institutionsIf state structures gave a professional sport to business-industry, then that it is necessary to make that this business continued to work in the name of its country and supplied support to those sportsmen?
+The question arises: why is it so?
+If government institutions gave professional sport to the business industry, what should be done to make this business continue to work in the name of its country and provide support to these sportsmen?

-Such global problem on “leakage” of professional sportsmen exists today.
-And in each country she is solved in own way.
-They do not decide somewhere entirely, and somewhere business-structures display interest in development of professional sports and support of their sportsmen.
+Such global problem as “turnover” of professional sportsmen exists today.
+Each country solves it in its own way.
+They do not solve them somewhere entirely, and somewhere business-structures show interest in development of professional sports and support of their sportsmen.

-Such interesting and important tendency, we supervise ingnow in promptly developed Asia.
-This experience worthy specific attention, and the main, may be is useful for acquainting and application in industry of professional sport of different countries.
+Such interesting and important tendency, we are observing now in promptly developing Asia.
+This experience deserves a specific attention, and the main thing that it can be useful for acquainting and application in industry of professional sport in different countries.

-To learn more closely, as it takes place, what methods and tools are used by the South businessmen Southeast Asia we were helped by the person which, directly, leads and are propagandized by this direction, creates new promising projects on popularisation of professional sports, entrepreneur , Yablonskij Alexander.
+To learn more closely, how does it happen, what methods and tools are used by the Southeast Asia businessmen, we were helped by the person which, directly, leads and promotes this direction, creates new promising projects on popularisation of professional sports, entrepreneur , Yablonskij Alexander.

-Alexander, what promising sports directions prevail now in Southeast Asia whether there is some system of popularisation of determined types of sport, as sportsmen support and are motivated.
+Alexander, what are promising sports directions which prevail now in Southeast Asia, whether is there some system of popularisation of determined types of sport, how sportsmen are supported and motivated?

-The first that wanted to note, it is , then that industry of professional sport need a constant growth.
-Sports promotion today, one of services dynamically developed on the market and enters top the most profitable branches of investing.
+The first thing that I wanted to note is that industry of professional sport need a constant growth.
+Sports promotion today is one of services which dynamically developing on the market and enters top positions of the most profitable branches of investing.

-If to look to experience of Asian countries, then now active propagation of entertainment kinds of sports, such goes as: basketball, football, Formula 1, mixed single combats of the ММА, box etc., which become more popular in connection with occurrence in Asia of strong representatives of their kind of sports, culture, country.
+If you look at the experience of Asian countries, now there is an active propagation of spectacular kinds of sports, such as: basketball, football, Formula 1, mixed martial arts (ММА), boxing etc., which become more popular in connection with occurrence in Asia of strong representatives of their kind of sports, culture, and country.

-But there are the kinds of sports which historically developed on this territory and, exactly in these kinds Asians sought and continue to seek protruding results.
-It is a question about fighting arts of such as: mixed single combats (ММА) and box.
+But there are kinds of sports which historically developed on this territory and, exactly in these kinds Asians sought and continue to seek protruding results.
+It's about fighting arts such as: mixed martial arts (ММА) and boxing.

-Successes of this sports in Asia are to a large extent connected with history, the traditions of Asian countries, sportsmen' specific mentality, their endurance and stability.
-To greater extent, the tendency of development of professional sports takes place due to people - the profis who stand at sources, search for new avenues of evolution and are ready to new decisions and openings.
+Successes of this sports in Asia to a large extent connected with history, traditions of Asian countries, sportsmen' specific mentality, their endurance and stability.
+To the greater extent, the tendency of professional sports development takes place due to people - professionals, who stand at origins, search for new directions of development and ready to new decisions and openings.

-Such person, definitely, can be named chapter and the founder of Singapore league ONE FC - Chatri Sitiotdonga.
-Exactly he was able to choose, and to introduce a universal model of business which satisfies enquiries and interests of people of different trades directly related to industry.
-Primarily, those are sportsmen, for which unique opportunity is given professionally grow and to be of interest of its country.
-While league does a daily heavy work on increase of popularity of mixed single combats, engagement of lot of spectators and fans and to general propagation of historically significant sports directions.
+Such person, definitely, can be named head and the founder of Singapore league ONE FC - Chatri Sitiotdonga.
+Namely he was able to choose, and to introduce a universal model of business which satisfies enquiries and interests of people of different occupations directly related to industry.
+Primarily, those are sportsmen, for which unique opportunity is given to grow professionally and to represent interests of its country.
+While league does a daily heavy work on increase of popularity of mixed martial arts, engagement of a bigger number of spectators and fans to general propagation of historically significant sports directions.